 God wanted the experience of "giving back" to represent what the Israelites had received.
 These fruits emphasized the land of Israel and that God had given them the land.
 Similarly, when we give to God's purposes, we are to give from what God has blessed us with.
 We all have been gifted with talents, treasures, and blessings.
 It is from what we have received from God that we are to give back to Him.
 Another aspect of giving firstfruits is that the Israelites were required to bring the best of their harvest: "Bring the best of the firstfruits of your soil to the house of the LORD your God" (Exodus 34:26).
 Maimonides, the renowned 12th century rabbi and scholar, explained that whenever we give to God's purposes, it must always be the best that we have to offer.

 He wrote, "Everything that is for the sake of God should be of the best and most beautiful.
 When one builds a house of prayer, it should be more beautiful than his own dwelling.
 When one feeds the hungry, he should feed him of the best and sweetest of his table.
 Whenever one designates something for a holy purpose, he should sanctify the finest of his possessions."
-When giving back to God, we must do so in the way that gives God the most glory.
-This represents our complete and boundless gratitude for what we have.
+When giving back f you ask any Jew who observes Shavuot what the holiday is about, they probably will tell you that it commemorates the giving of the Torah on Mt.
+Sinai.
+And that would be correct.
+According to Jewish tradition, the Hebrew date of Shavuot is the same day that God revealed Himself on Mt.
+Sinai and gave the world the Bible.